emissary-ingress/emissary/docs/tutorials/getting-started.md

 # Quick Start Installation Guide

-In just four minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.
+In a few minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.

 The Ambassador Edge Stack is deployed to Kubernetes via YAML for MacOS, Linux, and